IDGS10/mono-repo/backend/security/README.md

-# 🔐 Facial Biometric Authentication System - Backend
+# 🔐 Authentication System - Backend

-A complete backend for facial recognition authentication using **PostgreSQL (Neon)** as the database and integrated **Swagger/OpenAPI** documentation.
+A complete backend for facial recognition authentication using **PostgreSQL in a vpc** as the database and integrated **Swagger/OpenAPI** documentation.

 ## 🚀 Features